-As part of RHP's ongoing self-evaluation and improvement, a group of teachers, trustees, and parents has approved the learning expectations for students shown below, based on the Four Pillars.
-Every year each faculty member focuses on at least one of the four pillars, incorporating its philosophy into that year's teaching and evaluation.
-These principles are not just on paper, they inspire the high-quality teaching that is a hallmark of RHP.
+As part of RHP's ongoing self-evaluation and improvement, a group of teachers, trustees, and parents has approved the learning expectations for students, based on the Four Pillars.
+Every day our teachers focus on these four pillars, incorporating these philosophies into their teaching and evaluation.
+These principles are not just on paper.
+They inspire the high-quality teaching hallmark of RHP.

 - Learn to probe and investigate, think logically and critically, synthesize ideas, and solve problems